 Poland et al. examined the effect of CNTs, some of which had been specifically manufactured for the purpose, in the abdominal cavity of mice.
 Experiments by Takagi et al. , who used a particularly sensitive strain of mice, had a similar objective.
 Both studies gave grounds for concern that ultrafine fibres of adequate length and biopersistence may cause cancer.
 Carbon nanotubes which resemble asbestos fibres in their geometry and length were deliberately used in the studies.
 In addition, results obtained by Shvedova et al. suggest that carbon nanotubes which do not comply with the WHO fibre definition but are instead present in agglomerated form could also have an adverse impact upon health .

-Of relevance to the consumer is however not the question of whether materials manufactured specifically for experimentation purposes may have an adverse effect upon health in the laboratory.
-Of decisive importance is adequate assurance that products actually available on the market are not a source of adverse effects upon health.
+Of relevance is however not the question of whether materials manufactured specifically for experimentation purposes may have an adverse effect upon health in the laboratory.
+Of decisive importance is adequate assurance that nanomaterials released at workplaces are not a source of adverse effects upon health.
 The European Commission therefore explains how nanomaterials are to be dealt with in the context of REACH, and will review this process continually .
 Within the "Network NanoCarbon" launched and sponsored by the German government, research is also being funded into the effects upon human beings and the environment over the entire life-cycle of the CNTs.

 Despite the prevailing uncertainty concerning the impact of nanoparticles, Schulte et al. conclude that sufficient provisional information exists to justify their being treated as hazardous substances.
 The NanoCommission of the German government reaches a similar conclusion.
 In its principles for the responsible handling of nanomaterials, Working Group 3 of the NanoCommission thus states the following under Principle 4, concerning the establishment of risk management: